notallm/notallm.github.io/index.md

 C/o 2026 at Irvington High School, interested in A(G)I, NLP, generative AI, alignment, and applications of algorithms.

-Currently a Corporate Engineering Apprentice @ [Google](https://google.com/), learning marketing, engineering, project management, and financial planning.
+Currently a [Corporate Engineering](https://www.youtube.com/watch?v=ohtLXCwC-oU) Apprentice @ [Google](https://google.com/), learning marketing, engineering, project management, and financial planning from professionals to develop powerful tools.

 Previously founder @ [MemorAI](https://memorai.aarushgupta.com), leading it to ~170 users from Irvington and ~140 others globally.